acadadev/rosrider_doc/05_PARAMETERS/README.md

  - `MAIN_AMP_LIMIT` The maximum allowable current for the entire board (motors + electronics).
 Uses a Rolling Average Filter to ignore short spikes.
  - `BAT_VOLTS_HIGH` The system will disable motor drivers if the battery voltage exceeds this limit.
  - `BAT_VOLTS_LOW` The system will disable motor drivers down to protect the system.
  - `LEFT_AMP_LIMIT` A fast-acting safety trip for the left motor channel.
-If current exceeds this value, the **Software Fuse** trips and disables the motor immediately.
+If current exceeds this value, the **Software Fuse** trips and disables the motor drivers.
  - `RIGHT_AMP_LIMIT` A fast-acting safety trip for the right motor channel.
-If current exceeds this value, the **Software Fuse** trips and disables the motor immediately.
+If current exceeds this value, the **Software Fuse** trips and disables the motor drivers.
  - `INA219_CAL` The raw calibration value loaded into the **INA219** chip register to ensure Volts and Amps are reported accurately.

 __Typical Values__